Callum232310/Hot-Metal-Ladle-Tracking/README.md

 ## Inference

- - `load_video.py` is the inference script, and has been made from scratch (with Matterport acknowledged), and therefore is built to run from Spyder IDE.
+ - `load_video.py` is the inference script, that is built to run from Spyder IDE.

  - `load_video2.py` is the inference script adapted for Kalman filtering.